hayessea000/what-to-eat/README.md

 ## Struggles

-The biggest struggles we ran into as a group in this project were learning, and utilizing new technologies for our website, varying degrees of experience and knowledge writing code and working in a develper mindset.
+The biggest struggles we ran into as a group in this project were learning, and utilizing new technologies for our website, varying degrees of experience and knowledge writing code and working in a developer mindset.
 Balancing workload across different files to minimize merge conflicts etc. Finding and utilizing strong points in team members.
 Transitioning from working generally alone to a team environment.

 ## Usage